U.S. to name Iran area of "money laundering concern"

 When applied to a specific institution, such a designation can have devastating consequences.
 In 2005, the United States designated Macau-based bank Banco Delta Asia as a primary money laundering concern because of its dealings with North Korea.

-When the United States later allowed BDA to return more than $20 million (12.8 million pounds) in frozen assets to North Korea, it had great difficulty finding a bank to carry out the transfer because most feared losing access to the U.S. financial sector.
+When the United States later allowed BDA to return more than $20 million in frozen assets to North Korea, it had great difficulty finding a bank to carry out the transfer because most feared losing access to the U.S. financial sector.

 The range of "special measures" permitted under U.S. law appears to give the Obama administration fairly wide latitude on how to tailor any restrictions.